cosmos/cosmos/README.md

 We thank our friends and peers for assistance in conceptualizing, reviewing, and providing support for our work with Tendermint and GnuClear.

-* Zaki Manian of SkyChain provided much of the wording under the TMSP section.
+* Zaki Manian of SkyChain provided much help in formatting and wording, especially under the TMSP section.
 * Jehan Tremback of Althea and Dustin Byington for helping with initial iterations
 * TODO Your name and organization here if you want.